moveit/moveit2_tutorials/README.md

 ## Build HTML Pages Locally

-If you want to test the tutorials by generating the html pages locally on your machine, you will first need to build the `rosdoc_lite` and `genmsg` packages from source (they are included in the moveit2_tutorials.repos file), and then you can use the ``build_locally`` script.
-Run in the root of the moveit2_tutorials package:
+If you want to test the tutorials by generating the html pages locally on your machine, you can use the ``build_locally`` script by issuing the following commands in the root of the moveit2_tutorials package:

     export ROS_DISTRO=foxy  # 20.04